wzhouwzhou/discordblacklist/README.md

     //Someone's id to test
     const someID = '1234567890';

-    //Check if they are on the banlist let isOnTheBanList = banlist.lookup(someID);
+    //Check if they are on the banlist - Returns a true/false , or throws an error if an error occurred. let isOnTheBanList = banlist.lookup(someID);

-    //Get the full list in string form console.log(banlist.list);
+    //Get the full list in string form.
+Must be used after update() has completed console.log(banlist.list);

-    //Get the full list as an array console.log(await banlist.array());
+    //Promise resolves the full list as an array.
+Can be called before update() is completed.
+Await will throw an error if an error occurred. console.log(await banlist.array());

+    //Manually update the ban list:
+    let theUpdatedList = await banlist.update();